MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ### [From AL code](#tab/from-code)

-This is the most advanced method of creating an Excel report layout.
-Because it requires knowledge of AL code, it's targeted at programmers.
+This method is the most advanced way to create an Excel report layout.
+It requires knowledge of AL code and is intended for programmers.
 In this approach, the Excel layouts are part of an extension package you install.
 Learn more at [Creating an Excel Layout Report](/dynamics365/business-central/dev-itpro/developer/devenv-howto-excel-report-layout) in the Developer and IT Pro help.

 ---